graphql-rules/graphql-rules/docs/rules/README.md

 ---
 path: '/rules'
-title: 'GraphQL-scheme design — make API comfortable, prevent pain and suffering'
+title: 'GraphQL-schema design — make API creation comfortable and prevent pain and suffering to engineers '
 ---

-Rules and recommendations mentioned in this paper were results of 3-years experience of using GraphQL both on front-end and back-end side.
-Also, we use recommendations and experience of Caleb Meredith (PostGraphQL author, Facebook ex-employee) and Shopify engineers.
+Rules and recommendations mentioned here were the results of 3 years' experience of using GraphQL both on the frontend and backend sides.
+We also include the recommendations and experience of Caleb Meredith (PostGraphQL author, Facebook ex-employee) and Shopify engineers.

-This article could be changed in the future, cause current rules are advisory and may be improved, changed, or even become antipattern.
-But what is written here, suffered time and pain from the use of horrible GraphQL-schemes.
+This guide is intended to be open source and could change in the future, - the rules may be improved on, changed, or even become outdated.
+What is written here is a culmination of time and pain suffered from the use of horrible GraphQL-schemas.

+Making Changes to the Rules

-If you think that any rule is a complete mess or it is not fully disclosed, or want to add your own – please open the [issue](https://github.com/graphql-rules/graphql-rules/issues).
-Errors and typos can be corrected via GitHub pull requests.
-I've only just started to make the rules, but to finish the job and stick it all together, only collaborative work can help us.
+If you think that any rule is unclear or not provided in full detail, or want to add your own – please open an issue with your suggestions or contact me on Telegram at @nodkz.
+This is only an initial start to a rule book - by working together collaboratively we can combine our experiences and create a guide of best practices.

 ## TL;DR of all rules